Updated: Sep 18, 2022

-Water is a main element in the consumption of mate.
+Water is the main element in the consumption of mate.
 It plays a key role and can alter the personality of your mate!

-A water rich in calcium neutralizes bitterness, on the other hand a water with a strong Ph can accentuate this bitterness.
+Water rich in calcium neutralizes bitterness, on the other hand water with a strong Ph can accentuate this bitterness.

 It is important to serve hot water between 75ºC and 85ºC in order to avoid burning the maté leaves (100% hydrogen molecules are released, burning the leaves and transforming the taste of the mate).